 Open Airways for Schools (OAS) is the most recognized asthma management program for children.
-The program teaches children 8-11 years old asthma self-management at a level they can understand.
-Children who take OAS can take steps to prevent symptoms, they learn to recognize triggers and feel more confident about taking care of their asthma.
+The program teaches asthma self-management to children aged 8-11 years old at a level they can understand.
+Children who take OAS can take steps to prevent symptoms; they learn to recognize triggers and feel more confident about taking care of their asthma.

-The program has been recommended by the National

-Association of School Nurses and honored with a Health Education Research Award from the NAEPP.
-The CDC recognizes the program as very effective for childhood asthma management.
+The program has been recommended by the National Association of School Nurses and honored with a Health Education Research Award from the NAEPP.
+The CDC recognizes it as very effective for managing childhood asthma.